 VIP experiences at the LA Zoo Lights come with drinks, food, and music but at a higher price.

 Tips for Going to the LA Zoo Lights

 - The zoo lights are on from mid-November through early January, except on holidays.

-- If you are there late, find out when they stop letting people in (which may be before the event ends).
+- If you want to go later in the evening, find out when they stop letting people in (which may be before the event ends).

 - New sections are added every year, and old ones get facelifts.
 Even if you have been before, it won't be quite the same if you go again.

 - The lights are Christmas-themed but are also a fun thing to do on New Year's Eve.
-They also have New Year's package especially for families that includes celebrating on East Coast time, early so the kids don't have to stay up past their bedtime.
+They also have New Year's package, especially for families.
+It includes celebrating on East Coast time, early enough that the kids don't have to stay up past their bedtime.